Mike Gallacher

-Michael Joseph Gallacher (born 27 September 1961 in Paisley, Scotland), an Australian politician, was the Minister for Police and Emergency Services and Vice-President of the Executive Council in the O'Farrell government and Baird government from 2011 to 2014; the Minister for the Central Coast from December 2013 to May 2014; and the Minister for Industrial Relations in the Baird government from April to May 2014.
+Michael Joseph Gallacher (born 27 September 1961) is an Australian former politician.
+He was the Minister for Police and Emergency Services and Vice-president of the Executive Council in the O'Farrell government and Baird government from 2011 to 2014; the Minister for the Central Coast from December 2013 to May 2014; and the Minister for Industrial Relations in the Baird government from April to May 2014.
 Gallacher has been a member of the New South Wales Legislative Council since 1996.
 He was the Minister for the Hunter between 2011 and 2014.

-In May 2014 Gallacher resigned as Minister after being named in the Independent Commission Against Corruption for alleged involvement in a corrupt scheme to receive illegal political donations.
+In May 2014, Gallacher resigned as Minister after being named in the Independent Commission Against Corruption for alleged involvement in a corrupt scheme to receive illegal political donations.
 He resigned from parliament in April 2017.

 Early life and background

 Gallacher was born in Paisley, Scotland, and migrated with his parents to Australia as a young child.
 He attended school at Lethbridge Park and Shalvey before completing his studies at Randwick Boys High School.

 He joined the NSW Police Force in 1980 and served as an officer in general duties, highway patrol, internal police investigations, criminal investigations and special operations.
 He completed a Bachelor of Professional Studies through the University of New England in 1998.
 From 1991 to 1994, Gallacher was a delegate to the New South Wales Police Association.
 He was a senior lecturer in the Police Service's Professional Responsibility Command and qualified for the Police Service Medal.

 Gallacher has lived and worked on the Central Coast for over 25 years.
 He is actively involved in local surf life saving and is also a keen horseman.

 Although most members of Gallacher's family had always supported the ALP, Gallacher himself joined the Liberal Party.
 He credited Labor Attorney-General Frank Walker with having accidentally achieved this political conversion:

 "I always say it was Frank Walker, when he was Labor Attorney-General in the Wran government, who turned me into a Liberal.
 He had an approach to the criminal justice system which favoured the rights of offenders and I want to support the victims of crime and the police who uphold the law."

-However despite this criticism of Walker and different policy positions from him, Gallacher and Walker did eventually associate on friendly terms.
+However, despite this criticism of Walker and different policy positions from him, Gallacher and Walker did eventually associate on friendly terms.